 Even if you’re skeptical, keep a close eye on what the Fed does.
 When it resets the federal funds rate, the contractual floating-index rate that card interest rates are based on also will move.

 If the Fed sticks with three rate hikes this year, any balance you carry today at 16 percent would increase to 16.75 percent.
 Make only the minimum monthly payment, and it can cost you hundreds of dollars more in increased interest charges to pay off your debt.

-If you anticipate higher rates, now is the time to grab an introductory credit card offer with zero-percent-interest.
-McBride says those offers -- plentiful today -- will become harder to obtain as interest rates increase.
+If you anticipate higher rates, now is the time to grab a card with zero interest introductory offer from Bankrate’s list of best 0% APR credit cards.
+McBride says those offers — plentiful today — will become harder to obtain as interest rates increase.

 At the very least, you should examine the fastest way to pay down debt.